 Hello!
 My name is Shelby.
 I am a graphic designer by trade, artist at heart, full-time business woman, but most importantly, I am a wife and mother of two beautiful kids, Henderick (Henry) and Charlotte (Charlie).

 Art and design has always been a passion of mine.
 Some of my earliest memories are drawing and painting at my kitchen table.
-At thirty-three, you can still find me painting at our dining room table.
+At thirty-four, you can still find me painting at our dining room table.
 I can't think of a better way to spend my free time than listening to music and drawing, designing, or painting.